 Once you get to the very top of the wall when you need to install your row of the shiplap plywood planks, measure the gap from the ceiling to the reveal on the last row you put up.

 If your ceiling is level, your gap will be the same all the way across the wall.

 However, if your ceiling is NOT level, your gap may change.
 You may need to rip the planks individually to accommodate a change in the ceiling height.

 IMPORTANT: Be sure to use pieces that are only routered on the bottom side for the top row.

-After the shipwall accent wall is all done, you can reattach your baseboard to the bottom of the wall.
+After the shiplap plywood accent wall is all done, you can reattach your baseboard to the bottom of the wall.

 For a nice, finished look you can caulk the gap on the top of the shiplap wall and the sides.
-Alternatively, you could also install trim pieces of the top and/or sides.
+Alternatively, you could also install trim pieces on the top and/or sides.

 Lastly, touch up any areas of the shiplap wall with plywood with your paint.
-There may be areas that got scuffed or bumped during the install.
+There may be areas that got scuffed or bumped during the installation.

-Where would you put a shiplap wall with plywood in your house??
+Where would you put a shiplap plywood wall in your house??

 Let me know in the comments below!!